 Since M.H.
 Abrams’s classic and influential account of the poem as one of the Great Romantic Lyrics, it has been understood in terms of vocal utterance, a Conversation poem (Abrams, 1965).
 Coleridge’s “Conversation Poems” play with the dynamics of sound and its representation in curious ways.
 Much has been made of the vocal quality of these poems; critics have focussed on their various forms of address and the cadences of familiar conversation.
 And yet the poem itself places much emphasis on non-human sounds, sounds that are increasingly abstract and hard to imagine.
 The owl, the crackling fire, the fluttering speck, the dream (inaudible to another), the quiet shining of the quiet moon.
 Indeed, the model Coleridge chose to describe the poem was musical rather than vocal or dramatic: he conceived of the poem in musical terms, as a Rondo, a form which was extremely popular in the late eighteenth century.
 In an earlier draft, the poem ended with six lines which describe the baby’s response to the icicles.
 Explaining why he cut these lines, Coleridge wrote: ‘The last six lines I omit because they destroy the rondo, and return upon itself of the Poem.
 Poems of this kind & length ought to lie coiled with its ‘tail round its’ head.”
 (CC, 16.1.1, p.456n.).
+Coleridge had taken Charles Burney’s General History of Music out of Bristol library a few months before he composed “Frost at Midnight” (in November 1797), and may well have read the account of the rondo in its pages (Burney: 1775, 155).
+His interest in Burney’s book around the time he wrote “Frost at Midnight” suggests a rich and suggestive musical context for interpreting the poem’s sounds and silences.